webmaster-exit-1/A-Faster-Torrc-Configuration/README.md

   - And now each of those four programs would use one of each of these four new socks5 addresses and port numbers provided by your `better_torrc`.

+## Below is an explanation of each configuration option.

+1. VirtualAddrNetwork: Sets the range of IP addresses used for virtual circuits.
+The range 10.192.0.0/10 is used.

+2. AutomapHostsOnResolve: Enables automatic mapping of .onion and .exit hostnames to IPv6 addresses.

+3. AutomapHostsSuffixes: Specifies the suffixes that trigger the automatic mapping of hostnames.

+4. TransPort: Configures the port used for incoming connections and applies isolation policies.

+5. SocksPort: Configures the port used for outgoing SOCKS connections and applies isolation policies.

+6. ControlPort: Enables the control port for Tor's command-line interface.

+7. HashedControlPassword: The hashed password for the control port.
+This should be generated using the `tor --hash-password` command.

+8. DNSPort: Configures the port used for DNS queries.

+9. Sandbox: Enables the sandboxing feature to prevent Tor from accessing external resources.

+10. HardwareAccel: Enables hardware acceleration for improved performance.

+11. TestSocks: Enables testing of SOCKS connections.

+12. AllowNonRFC953Hostnames: Allows non-RFC953 compliant hostnames.

+13. WarnPlaintextPorts: Warns about plaintext ports that could be used for traffic analysis.

+14. ClientRejectInternalAddresses: Rejects connections to internal addresses.

+15. NewCircuitPeriod: Sets the time period for creating new circuits.

+16. MaxCircuitDirtiness: Sets the maximum time a circuit can be unused before being closed.

+17. MaxClientCircuitsPending: Sets the maximum number of pending circuits allowed per client.

+18. UseEntryGuards: Enables the use of entry guards to protect against routing attacks.

+19. EnforceDistinctSubnets: Enforces the use of distinct subnets for each circuit.

+To add more socks ports, follow the example provided in the comments.